-Patient contacts with specialised care were defined by presence of an outpatient hospital contact with a relevant asthma-related diagnosis code as defined by the Danish National Database for Asthma (DrAstma) [27]

-or as a contact with a private specialist with a relevant pulmonary service code, as described previously [3] (further specified in supplementary table S1).
+Patient contacts to specialised care were defined by presence of an outpatient hospital contact with a relevant asthma-related diagnosis code as defined by the Danish National Database for Asthma (DrAstma)31 or as a contact with a private specialist with a relevant pulmonary service code as previously described3 (further specified in Online Supplement, Table S1).

-The main outcomes of interests were the proportion of individuals with a specialist contact during a 5-year period leading up to time of inclusion and the proportion of incident specialist contacts within 1 year of follow-up (i.e. among those without previous specialist contacts).
+The main outcomes of interests were the proportion of individuals with a specialist contact during a five-year period leading up to time of inclusion and the proportion of incident specialist contacts within one year of follow up (i.e., among those without previous specialist contacts).

-Baseline characteristics were evaluated for their potential association with incident specialist assessments within 1 year of follow-up among patients included during 2014-2017.
-The analysis was restricted to 2014-2017 due to GINA first implementing the recommendation of referral for specialist advice if the patient had used repeated OCS (e.g. two courses or more a year) in 2014.
-Furthermore, this was done in order to increase the clinical relevance of the results.
+Baseline characteristics were evaluated for their potential association with incident specialist assessments within one year of follow-up among patients included during 2014-2017.
+The analysis was restricted to 2014-2017 due to GINA first implementing the recommendation of referral for specialist advice if the patient had used repeated OCS (e.g., two courses or more a year) in 2014.
+Furthermore, this was done in order to increase the clinical relevance of the estimates.

-The time for achieving incident specialist assessment was evaluated within a 5-year follow-up window.
+The waiting time for achieving incident specialist assessment was furthermore evaluated within a five year follow up window.